 - Compression sleeves by LympheDIVAS

 Our Survivor Social Club was established for those going through and recovering from treatment.
-This is a relaxed, small group of Survivors who share a common bond and want to socialize with others who have “been there, done that.”
-Our monthly socials could be a simple luncheon or a fun outing such as makeovers, movies, beach trips, etc.
+This is a group of Survivors who share a common bond and want to socialize with others who have “been there, done that.”
+Our English, Spanish and Metastatic groups meet quarterly.

 - Survivor/Patient mentoring – newly diagnosed are matched with a survivor for one on one support.

-- Health & Wellness – From time to time we have special guests join us for classes/workshops on things such as Yoga, Nutrition, Zumba, Meditation, Essential Oils and more.
+- Health & Wellness – From time to time we have special guests join us for classes/workshops on things such as hormone management, mental health, nutrition and mindfulness. and more.
 We aim to focus on prevention and recovery through health and wellness and have partnered with volunteer nutritionists, instructors, physicians and therapists.

 Shannon K. Brown Grant